avsprashant/Dummy/README.md

 This is a sample NodeJS app which prints hello world and inserts a value in DB.

 Pre-req:
-minikube start # start cluster first
+Docker image built and pushed to avsprashant/nodeapp repo.
+Application file is index.js only. minikube start # start cluster first

 Deployment Steps: